Frazampino/ZampinoGengaLongoRepro/README.md

 - `requirements.txt`: Python dependencies with fixed versions
 - `reproducibility_protocol.tex`: document describing the 5-step reproducibility protocol

+## Execution Modes

+1. **Sequential execution**
+Experiments are currently executed one after another (sequentially).
+This is the default mode and requires no additional setup.

+2. **Parallel execution (optional)**
+Parallel execution is not implemented in the current code.
+However, it can be achieved by wrapping the experiment loop using Python's `multiprocessing` or `joblib` to process multiple model pairs simultaneously, reducing overall computation time.

 ## Installation
 Create a Python 3.11 virtual environment and install dependencies: